shopspring/shopspring.github.io/_posts/2015-03-02-ios-integration-tests.md

 Ever since we started [Spring](http://shopspring.com) we’ve set up a [continuous build](http://jenkins-ci.org/) and integration tests.
 We decided to start testing when our team was two engineers and we knew what we were building.

-Testing an app and its backends manually is very time consuming, and when we did find critical issues we wanted to guard ourselves against breaking them a second time.
+Testing an app and its backends manually is very time-consuming, and when we did find critical issues we wanted to guard ourselves against breaking them a second time.
 We believe that having tests allowed us to move more predictably and faster over time.

 <!--more-->